Coalinga-Huron Joint Unified School District

 Coalinga Huron Joint Unified School District is a K-12 public school district based in Fresno County, California.
 The California Department of Education reported 4,382 enrolled students in 2024.

+The district is mostly in Fresno County, where it includes Coalinga and Huron.
+The district extends into Monterey County and San Benito County.

 Coalinga High School

 Coalinga High School is a public high school in Coalinga, California.
 It lies southwest of Fresno, California and northeast of San Luis Obispo, California.
 It serves both the communities of Coalinga and Huron.
 It is a member of the West Sierra League Conference.
 Its mascot is the Horned Toad.

 Enrollment

 Coalinga High School has had an enrollment of about 1,158 students in 2017-2018 school year.
 Coalinga High School is very integrated in the school years of 2011-2012 with, 0.1% American Indian/Alaska Native 0.2% Native Hawaiian/Pacific Islander, 2.2% Asian, 79.9% Hispanic, 1.4% Black, and 16.0% White.

 Athletics

 Currently, Coalinga High School offers its students 12 sports teams: baseball, softball, basketball, swimming, football, wrestling, volleyball, track and field, soccer, cross country, tennis, and cheerleading.